 Conshohocken Brewing Company is a beer-loving cyclist’s dream.
 Situated right off the Schuylkill River Trail, the brewery and tap room’s original location is “about a 12-mile ride from Center City, perfect for a light workout rewarded by a beer,” says Jonas Oesterle, manager of and tour guide for Philly Bike Tour Company.
-Conshohocken Brewing Company features 11 beers on tap, three poured from a can, a menu of snacks (think: small bites and tacos) plus indoor seating, an outdoor deck overlooking the trail, and bike parking.
+Conshohocken Brewing Company features 11 beers on tap, three poured from a can, a menu of snacks (think: small bites and hot dogs), plus an outdoor deck overlooking the trail and bike parking.
 You might even consider the tap room’s curbside pickup for four packs to bring your loot home for some post-ride revelry.
 Even better: The brewery is dog-friendly, so bring your furry companion in a bike cargo trailer.

-If you’re looking to venture a bit farther by way of the Wissahickon, aim to land at Forest and Main in Ambler.
+If you’re looking to venture a bit farther by way of the Wissahickon, aim to land at Forest & Main Brewing Company in Ambler.
 Jeff Appeltans, founder and owner of GoCycling, suggests biking Forbidden Drive until you get out to Northwestern Avenue.
-“As you continue on, you’ll meander through Fort Washington,” Appeltans says.
+“As you continue on, you’ll meander through Fort Washington,” he says.
 “On your route toward the Green Ribbon Trail, give yourself a break and make a pit stop at Forest & Main.”
 There, you can choose from a wide selection of beer (including non-alcoholic!), or opt for a cocktail, zero-proof drink, or glass of wine.
 Forest & Main doesn’t serve food, but you’re welcome to BYO or order takeout from nearby restaurants.

 Sly Fox Brewing Company